aws-samples/amazon-dynamodb-labs/content/relational-migration/index.en.md

 * Converts the results of a SQL query into DynamoDB JSON format, and stores in the Amazon S3 bucket.
 * Perform a full migration by running a SQL query, transforming results to DynamoDB JSON, writing to Amazon S3, then starting a DynamoDB Import job.

-Developer challenge: Run provided SQL samples showing data modeling techniques, then apply them to create a new VIEW.
+Developer challenge: Run the provided SQL samples showing data modeling techniques, then apply them to create a new VIEW and use this to perform a custom import.

 Developer challenge: Write a new set of data access functions that point to DynamoDB.

+### Runtime environment
+This workshop is designed to run in an AWS-provided environment that includes a MySQL database on EC2.

 ### Technical Depth
 This workshop is a L300 level workshop.
 Having SQL, Python, and Bash skills will help but are not required.